nicoserrano/Kickstarter-Analysis/README.md

 More specifically, we then came up with one last line graph **(Exhibit 3: Outcomes (count) based on Goals)**, which showed that the amount of successful campaigns was considerable higher in the *$1,000 to $4,999* interval.
 Allowing us to conclude that Louise should consider for sure coming up with a campaign goal within the range of $0 to no more than $15,000, but more specifically, it should be in the range of $1,000 to $4,999 as data shows this happens to be the sweet spot where campaigns have succeeded the most.

 ### Dataset Limitations
 Moreover, the dataset limitation we encountered was that the data was a bit too old.
-If we wanted to suggest Louis to take a certain course of action after analyzing the kickstarter data we were given, we would want to include some more data past 2017.
+If we wanted to suggest Louise to take a certain course of action after analyzing the kickstarter data we were given, we would want to include some more data past 2017.
 This way, we could make a better recommendation.
 Additionally, out of the 4,114 campaigns we had 3,037 were from the US and 603 were from Great Britain.
-If we would have wanted to help Louis come up with a play fundraising campaign in Great Britain we would have appreciated a larger dataset.
+If we would have wanted to help Louise come up with a play fundraising campaign in Great Britain we would have appreciated a larger dataset.
 Other than that, the data was clean and straight forward.
 It had all of the information we could have wanted for kickstarter campaigns.

-###
+### Other Posible Exhibits
+As the analysis was approached, we could observe that there were possible exhibits that helped understand the analysis.
+The first extra exhibit intriduced was Exhibit 2, that showed the calculations done to get the percentages of successful, failed, and canceled campaigns for play campaigns.
+In the table, we used the `=COUNTIF` function to count how many campaigns were from plays, inside intervals, and different outcomes.
+Then we used `=SUM` to find the total amount of projects to then come up with the percentages.

+Moreover, another graph we used was Exhibit 4 (Outcomes (count) based on Goals) which gave another perspective of the different outcomes based on the funding goal the campaign had.
+It allowed us to draw a more specific conclusion as it specifically showed that the $1000 to $4999 interval had significantly more successful campaigns than failed, which we included in our results and recommendation to Louise.

+And last but not least, we could have made a bar graph that showed ***Outcomes based on Years***.
+This could have been made by displaying *outcome* in columns, *years* in row* and *count of outcomes* in values, and filtering by country for us to break it down just to the US.